 Miner-extractable value (MEV) and front running are widely recognized to be among the final unsolved fundamental issues in the blockchain space.
 There are now hundreds of millions of dollars of documented MEV, most of which is tremendously harmful for users and traders.
 This problem will inevitably become more devastating over time and eventually could even pose a fatal obstacle on our community's path to mainstream adoption.

 We would like to introduce Shutter Network, an open-source project that aims to prevent front running on Ethereum by using a threshold cryptography-based distributed key generation (DKG) protocol.
 Its first instantiation will be a simple drop-in solution for smart contracts.
 A testnet version of this system will be released on Goerli shortly.

 MEV and Frontrunning

 The term MEV was coined by Phil Daian et al. and describes revenue that block producers can extract by selecting, injecting, ordering, and censoring transactions.
 The MEV extracted in 2020 alone was worth more than $314M — and that is only a lower bound.
 Oftentimes, the MEV is not captured by the block producers themselves, but rather by independent entities using sophisticated bots.

-In traditional finance, frontrunning can be curbed (somewhat) via regulations or oversight by various trusted intermediaries and operators.
+In traditional finance, front running can be curbed (somewhat) via regulation or oversight by various trusted intermediaries and operators.
 In permissionless, decentralized systems this is not the case, so it might be a strategic blocker to mainstream crypto adoption.

 - It must be decentralized.
 Ignoring this property would make the whole point of using blockchains meaningless.